Data Management Glossary

 In VMblog predictions post: Unstructured Data Management Predictions for 2023: Data Insights and Automation take Center Stage, Komprise cofounder and COO Krishna Subramanian noted that enterprises are moving away from managing storage to managing data services:

 “Storage teams have traditionally measured infrastructure metrics for capacity and performance such as latency, I/O operations per second (IOPS) and throughput.
-But given the massive data growth of unstructured data, data focused metrics are becoming paramount as enterprises move away from managing storage to managing data services in hybrid cloud infrastructure.
+But given the massive growth of unstructured data, data-centric metrics are becoming paramount as enterprises move away from managing storage to managing data services in hybrid cloud infrastructure.
 New data management metrics look at usage indicators such as top data owners, percentage of “cold” files which haven’t been accessed in over a year, most common file size and type, and financial operations metrics such as storage costs per department, storage costs per vendor per TB, percentage of backups reduced, rate of data growth, chargeback metrics and more.”

 In the same post she highlighted the changing role of storage administrators: